kurtmckee/ahk_json/README.rst

 `json.ahk` allows you to parse JSON data in AutoHotkey.

+It features Unicode support when loading and serializing JSON data, and uses AutoHotkey objects to support JSON lists and dictionaries.

 To load JSON data from a string, use the `json_load()` function.

 ..  code:: text